rosbprog/EPO-3/input_system/README.md

 # input_system
 NEW:
-The folder "input system" contains the input system consisting of the following parts:
+The folder "input system arduino 02" contains the input system consisting of the following parts:
   - Input buffer
   - Input FSM
+  - a structural for input system ghost
-  - a structural
+  - a structural for input system pacman

 It works by taking in a 3-bit direction input for each player and spits out a 4-bit direction output for each player.
 It also spits out a Start signal.